 An infrared heating system is also called a “radiant heater,” which is one of three types of heat transfer.
 The other options include convection heaters and conduction, typically used in specialized ovens and cooking appliances.

 The word “radiant” or “radiation” rings alarm bells for some people, but infrared radiation is 100% safe.
 Our own bodies emit it.

 This eco-friendly form of infrared light is invisible to us, although we can feel the heat energy similar to the sun.

 There are numerous benefits to utilizing infrared heaters.
 These must-have heaters include solid functionality and smart safety features in addition to the following:

 - Durability – Extended lifetime of use — estimated at more than 20k+ hours or long periods.

 - Air Quality – Healthier air quality heat by retaining higher oxygen and moisture levels.

 - Applications – Can be applied to space heaters, electric heaters, central heating systems, etc.

-- Lifestyle – Improved quality of life benefits such as air quality, less stress about utility bill payments due to low cost and efficiency (to name a few) align with the best-infrared heaters.
+- Lifestyle – Improved quality of life benefits such as air quality and less stress about utility bill payments due to low cost and efficiency (to name a few) align with the best-infrared heaters.
 They improve our daily life and use less energy than traditional, improving health benefits and ensuring better living.